[The painting above is the work of St. Charles DeFoucauld when he worked as a gardner at the Poor Clare Monastery in Nazareth.]

 The Minister General of the Franciscan Order, Bernardino of Portuguaro, and the nuns themselves, felt called by the Holy Spirit to return to the original Primitive Rule of Saint Clare.
 Pope Pius IX also wanted to send nuns living the First Rule of Saint Clare to the United States to pray for that wild young country.
 Sisters Mary Magdalen and Mary Constance were chosen from the volunteers.
 In 1875, they left San Lorenzo and went to stay with the Poor Clares in Marseille, France, who lived the First Rule of St. Clare, where they made profession according to the First Rule.
 They started off for New York, with the blessing of Pope Pius IX, to establish the Poor Clares of the Strict Observance in the USA.

 After a long sea voyage they landed in New York.
 There were many disappointments and untold sufferings and rejections before the first Monastery of Saint Clare was officially established in Omaha, Nebraska, in 1878.
 Other foundations were made from here.
 Mother Mary Magdalen had long wanted to send sisters to Boston.
 In 1905, days before her death, the awaited permission came from Archbishop John J. Williams of Boston.
 I 1906, a group of sisters were sent from the monastery in Evansville, Indiana to a building situated amid the smoke stacks on Bennett Street in the South End of Boston.
-After 28 years of hard work, and difficult times, and the help of many friends, they had raised enough money by 1932 to purchase land and begin building the present Franciscan Monastery of St. Clare at Arborway and Centre Street in Jamaica Plain.
+After 28 years of hard work, and difficult times, and the help of many friends, they had raised enough money by 1932 to purchase land and begin building the Franciscan Monastery of St. Clare at Arborway and Centre Street in Jamaica Plain.
 From this monastery alone, sisters have been sent to start five new foundations, the last in Kiryu, Japan.
+On December 15th, the Feast of Mary, Queen of the Franciscan Order, we moved to our present location in Westwood, MA.
 Thirty-two monasteries descended from Mother Magdalen’s first foundation in Omaha.